U.S. judge orders EPA to limit pollution into New York, Connecticut

 Their offices sued EPA administrator Scott Pruitt in January, accusing him of ignoring his responsibilities under the federal Clean Air Act to reduce pollution.

-Koeltl said the EPA acknowledged having missed an August 2017 deadline to arrange plans to reduce smog from Illinois, Michigan, Pennsylvania, Virginia and West Virginia that travels downwind into New York and Connecticut.
+Koeltl said the EPA acknowledged having missed an August 2017 deadline to arrange plans to reduce smog from Illinois, Michigan, Pennsylvania, Virginia and West Virginia that travels eastward into New York and Connecticut.

 Those plans had been required under the “Good Neighbor” provision of the Clean Air Act.
 Koeltl set a December 6 deadline for compliance.